Nizami Aruzi: Works

 Nizámí-i'Arúdí’s The Chahár Maqála, or Four Discourses, is a book consisting of four discourses on four different professionals that Nizami believed a king needs to have in his palace; in the preface of the book, Nizami discusses the philosophical or religious ideology of the creation of the world and the order of things.
 While he was primarily a courtier, he noted in his book that he was an astronomer and physician as well.
 He reports in the work that he spent time not only in his native Samarqand, but also in Herat, Tus (where he visited Ferdowsi's tomb and gathered material on the great poet), Balkh, and Nishapur, where he lived for perhaps five years.
 He also claimed to have studied under the astronomer-poet Omar Khayyám, a native of Nishapur.

-In the introduction to the Chahar Maqala, Aruzi elaborates on issues of Natural Science, epistemology and politics.
-An identifying feature of Nizámí-i'Arúdí’s writing is the preface, "On Cosmography", is the extensive use of double balance sentences that gives the impression of belief in binary oppositions, or juxtaposition of two opposite things in everything.
-Also Nizámí-i'Arúdí’s scholastic Islamic ideology holds that a langue or a kind of metanarrative keeps things in order and is surrounded by smaller objects.
-This langue is God, who is ever-existent.
-He is a champion of the ancient Persian concept of kingship which, for the sake of legitimation, is expressed in Muslim vocabulary.
-His elaboration on the classes of society is influenced by Persian as well as Greek conceptions, especially those of Plato.
+In the introduction to the Chahar Maqala, Nizami presents his cosmological and political framework, describing a hierarchical universe governed by divine providence.
+He argues that human society requires structured governance to prevent chaos, which necessitates the institutions of prophethood (to establish divine law) and kingship (to execute it).
+In his political theory, Nizami synthesizes pre-Islamic Persian traditions of statecraft with Islamic theology, framing the ruler as an essential pillar for maintaining social order.
+Furthermore, his elaboration on the structural division of society and the interconnectedness of natural sciences heavily draws on Greek philosophical traditions, particularly Aristotelian and Neoplatonic concepts.

+In his discourse on the art of the secretary (kitaba), Aruzi outlines a specific curriculum required for official state correspondence.
+He states that a proficient scribe must be educated in foundational Islamic texts, including the Quran and the Hadith, alongside Arabic proverbs and Persian vocabulary.
+To refine literary style, he prescribes the study of prominent prose writers, explicitly listing the epistles of Al-Sahib Ibn 'Abbad and Abu Ishaq al-Sabi, as well as the Maqamat of Badi' al-Zaman al-Hamadhani and Al-Hariri of Basra.
+Furthermore, he includes both Arabic and Persian poetry in his required reading, citing the Arabic works of Al-Mutanabbi and the Persian poetry of Ferdowsi and Rudaki as standard models for eloquence.

+In his second discourse, which focuses on poetry, Aruzi defines the poetic craft as an art capable of altering human perception, specifically by making the beautiful appear ugly and the ugly appear beautiful.
+He outlines a quantitative requirement for aspiring poets, stating that a novice must memorize 20,000 verses from ancient masters and 10,000 verses from modern poets.
+According to Aruzi, this extensive memorization and continuous reading of established works are necessary to internalize rhythm and vocabulary before attempting original composition.

 The Chahar Maqala has been translated into several languages, such as English, French, Swedish, Turkish, Urdu, Russian and Arabic.